Sverre Valen

 Sverre Valen, world famous choir director, was regarded as the "Grand Old Man" of Norwegian choral music.
 A resident of Sandefjord, he founded and directed four choirs in that city, all of which have won numerous national and international awards and received excellent reviews wherever they traveled.

-Sverre was born in Levanger, Norway, the son of Gudren (Guri) Fossheim and Tor Sveinungsen Valen, a Seventh-day Adventist pastor.
+Sverre was born in Levanger, Norway, on May 9, 1925, the son of Gudren (Guri) Fossheim and Tor Sveinungsen Valen, a Seventh-day Adventist pastor.
 Because of his father was a minister the family moved frequently.
 Sverre began music study at age eleven, when the family purchased a piano.
 He took lessons on trumpet, cello, and violin, studied piano under Inge Rolf Ringnes, and took voice lessons for four years with singer Marie Irgens, who had been a personal friend of Edvard Grieg.

 Even though Valen had studied music extensively during his childhood and teenage years, he did not decide to pursue music as a profession until he was twenty, when he entered the conservatory.
 Seven years later, in 1952, he married Mary Johannessen, a music educator.
 Four years later they settled in Sandefjord, a city 75 miles south of Oslo, where they resided for the rest of their lives.

 On their arrival, they started the Sandefjord Girls Choir with Sverre serving as director and Mary giving voice lessons to its members.
 Three years later he debuted as conductor of the choir at Aula University in Oslo.
-During his 41 years in leading the choir it would achieve international acclaim, winning prizes in prestigious competitions at home and elsewhere in Europe and traveling extensively in Europe and America, where they sang in such distinguished venues as St. Mark\\'s Cathedral in Venice and St. Peter\\'s in Rome.
+During his 41 years in leading the choir it would achieve international acclaim, winning prizes in prestigious competitions at home and elsewhere in Europe and traveling extensively in Europe and America, where they sang in such distinguished venues as St. Mark\\'s Cathedral in Venice and St. Peter's in Rome.

 The choir had its first international success in 1969, when it won the BBC world contest, Let the People Sing, an event that included choirs from 22 nations.
 It would later win in other European competitions, including the Weltjugenfest für Musik in Vienna, in 1979 and 1990.